10 Ways To Manage Your Customer Service Queues

 8. Make The Customer Journey Clear

 When it comes to managing queues, clarity is key.
 Customers should always understand where they are in the queue and how long they can expect to wait.
-This can be accomplished in a number of ways, such as providing visual cues (e.g., signs or displays) or auditory cues (e.g., announcements or music).
+This can be accomplished in a number of ways, such as by providing visual cues (e.g., signs or displays) or auditory cues (e.g., announcements or music).

 By clearly signposting the route that customers need to take, and making sure that they understand where they are in the queue at all times, businesses can help to reduce frustration and improve the overall customer experience.